jdhollander/dotfiles/README.md

 # dotfiles
-Configuration Files and settings for my favourite applications
+Configuration Files and settings for terminal applications and development